Get the Job: How to Answer 14 Common Sales Interview Questions

 2. Name two things about this position that attracted you?

 When interviewers ask this question, they gauge your enthusiasm about the company and the role up for grabs.
-Mostly, they want to know that you’re a good fit, so if you can’t clearly answer the question, they might pass on you in favour of someone more engaged.
+Mostly, they want to know that you’re a good fit, so if you can’t clearly answer the question, they might pass on you in favor of someone more engaged.

 How To Answer